redis/ioredis/README.md

 }).exec(/* ... */);
 ```

-If you want to use transaction without pipeline, just pass { pipeline: false } to `multi`,
+If you want to use transaction without pipeline, pass { pipeline: false } to `multi`,
-and every command will be sent to Redis immediately without waiting `exec` invoked:
+and every command would be sent to Redis immediately without waiting for an `exec` invokation:

 ```javascript
 redis.multi({ pipeline: false });